 As soon as I wanted to start potty training Amanda, I went straight to Amazon and get her the materials that I needed to get her ready.

 One of the first things that I bought her was the potty.
-I bought her this one because honestly, it was the cheapest one I saw at $6.28 on Amazon, when I got it in January 2017. **DISCLAIMER: check the site for current prices**
+I bought her this one because honestly, it was the cheapest one I saw on Amazon when I got it in January 2017.

 3. Create a Potty Routine